 14. The SMF invokes Neasdf_DNSContext_Notify Response service operation.

-Editor's note: it is FFS whether DNS message handling rule can be transferred in Notify Response message.
-Otherwise, SMF needs to invoke additional NF service similar to the step 6.

-Editor's note: Following aspect is FFS: The SMF may send the DNS message handling rule to the EASDF to instruct EASDF whether to buffer the DNS Response.
+.

 15. The SMF may perform UL CL/BP and Local PSA selection and insert UL CL/BP and Local PSA.

 Based on received EAS information received from the EASDF and other UPF selection criteria, as specified in clause 6.3.3 in TS 23.501 [2], the SMF may perform UL CL/BP and Local PSA selection and insertion as described in TS 23.502 [3].